 Completed in a record 20-month construction time, the building is designed around an innovative structural steel frame and rests on a 350-foot-long base with 15,000 square feet of ground-level retail.
 We worked closely with neighborhood associations to address concerns about context and separated the two residential towers at the tenth floor to break the streetscape massing and transition from the low-rise historic buildings nearby.

 A variegated terra-cotta rainscreen skin covers the exterior, creating pattern and texture.
-Registered for LEED Gold certification, the Viridian includes energy-efficient mechanical systems, environmentally responsible materials, and abundant bicycle storage.
+LEED Gold certified, the Viridian includes energy-efficient mechanical systems, environmentally responsible materials, and abundant bicycle storage.